paramsinc/all/templates/recommendations/README.md

 ## Shape of the Problem

-We're considering a fixed set of users, as well as a fixed set of "items" (for instance products, songs, movies...).
+We're considering a fixed set of users, as well as a fixed set of "items" (for instance products, songs, games...).
 We're looking at "interactions" between users and items (for instance, "this user has listening to this song").
-An interaction can optionally have a score associated with it (for instance, "this user has rating to this song 4/5").
+An interaction can optionally have a score associated with it (for instance, "this user has rated to this song 4/5").
 Ratings are optional: the template will work with only binary interaction data or with ratings all the same.

 Based on interaction data, we're computing *embeddings* for users and for items.
 The dot product between